 6.9 Deliberate Damage

-Unacceptable behavior can also include deliberate physical damage caused by an external stakeholder to PECB office premises.
+Unacceptable behavior can also include deliberate physical damage caused by an external stakeholder to the PECB office premises.

 1 A “C-level officer” refers to an executive at the highest level within an organization’s management hierarchy.
 The “C” stands for “Chief,” indicating their leadership role in a specific area of expertise or responsibility.